• Course begins August 13, 2025

-• Live sessions with the instructor each week
+• Live sessions from 1:00 - 3:00pm Eastern U.S. time each week

-Week 1
+Session 1

 Society and Aspects of Daily Life

-Week 2
+Session 2

 Politics and Power

-Week 3
+Session 3

 Expansion into the Wider World

-Week three covers the raiding and trading that Vikings are famous for.
+Week three covers the raiding and trading that vikings are famous for.
 They expanded out from Scandinavia in unprecedented numbers and in many directions.
 The reasons why and how they accomplished their goals are still debated by historians.
 But there is no doubt they made contact with many cultures and their presence was widely felt.

-Week 4
+Session 4

-Nordic Language and Art
+Norse Language and Art

-Week 5
+Session 5

 Norse Mythology and Pre-Christian Worldview

-Week 6
+Session 6

 The series ends with an important cultural shift during the Viking Age when Scandinavians abandoned their traditional polytheism and became Christian like the rest of Western Europe.
-Learn the reasons why they ultimately converted and how that affected what it meant to be a “Viking.”
+Learn the reasons why they ultimately converted and how that affected what it meant to be a “viking.”

 • Access